Category: UX advice / Evidence-based design methods

 To make one of your own for free you can use Google Analytics' own functionality under the ‘Customisation’ section, or the recently introduced Google Data Studio.

-A method I Iike to use is a plug-in such as Supermetrics (free and from $49/mo) to pull the data into Excel or a Google Sheet and manipulate the data here.
+A tool I've used before is a plug-in such as Supermetrics (free and from $49/mo) to pull the data into Excel or a Google Sheet and manipulate the data here.
 This allows you to choose the exact resolution you want to see and means you can pull in lots of historic data.

-Setting up the dashboard should be a task that you do once for about two to four hours, and then you can just check on it afterwards.
+Setting up the dashboard should be a task that you do once for about half a day, and then check back weekly.

 Sign up here to get a guide to my favourite (mostly free) tools for evidence-based designing.
 Plus a massive, advice-filled reading list.You'll also get my new articles & content emailed to you every couple of weeks.
 Your email is never shared.
 Unsubscribe at any time.